The Identity Project Story

 Press coverage of the project was immediate and positive.
 Sarah believes that The Identity Project resonates with people because the photo project pushes up against the preconceived notions of what it is to be LGBTQ in today's society.
 Not only are the portraits striking, the participants in the project are playing with language, making up entirely new terms (transgenderqueer or inbetweener) and showing pride in their complex and ever changing identities.

 Sarah put a post on The Identity Project's page asking folks if they would like to see the project hit the road and visit their cities and the response was overwhelming.
 She received emails from people in Atlanta, Columbus (OH), Chicago, Portland (OR), New York, New Orleans, Albuquerque, and Flagstaff, Baltimore, Boston, to name just a few and that's when she decided to pick five cities in the U.S. and travel to them in the later part of 2014.
 In May 2014, Sarah decided to launch a Indiegogo to raise 10K, so she can travel to and reach these other communities.
-Any money raised beyond the initial 10K will go directly to funding her travels to other U.S. cities.
-Sarah has traveled to Portland, New York & Chicago and will go to Austin in 2015.
+She successfully raised $10K and traveled to New York, Portland, Chicago, and Austin, TX.
+She was also invited to St. Petersburg, Russia to display her work at their annual Queer Festival in 2016.
+Sarah enjoys traveling to colleges and universities and presented at Washington State University and recently completed 100 portraits at Sonoma State University.

 Sarah is committed to reflecting the beautiful diversity of our LGBTQ communities and is actively seeking participants who are POC, trans*, bisexual, youth, elders, disabled, immigrant and otherwise identify as outside of the mainstream gay and lesbian culture.